vrurg/raku-AttrX-Mooish/README.md

     The parameter can have values of `Bool`, `Str`, `Callable`.
 All values are treated similarly to the `builder` parameter except that prefix '*filter-*' is used when value is *True*.

-    The filter method is passed with user-supplied value and two named parameters: `attribute` with full attribute name; and optional `old-value` which could omitted if attribute has not been initialized yet.
-Otherwise `old-value` contains attribute value before the assignment.
+    The filter method is passed with user-supplied value and the following named parameters:

+    `attribute` - contains full attribute name.

+    `builder` - passed if filter is called as a stage of attribute building.

+    `old-value` - passed with the previous attribute value if it had one; i.e. if attribute has been initialized.

     **Note** that it is not recommended for a filter method to use the corresponding attribute directly as it may cause unforseen side-effects like deep recursion.
 The `old-value` parameter is the right way to do it.

   * *`trigger`*

-    A trigger is a method which is executed when a value is being written into an attribute.
-It gets passed with the stored value as first positional parameter and named parameter `attribute` with full attribute name.
+    A trigger is a method which is executed right after attribute value has been changed.

     Allowed values for this parameter are `Bool`, `Str`, `Callable`.
 All values are treated similarly to the `builder` parameter except that prefix '*trigger-*' is used when value is *True*.

-    Trigger method is being executed right after changing the attribute value.
-If there is a `filter` defined for the attribute then value will be the filtered one, not the initial.
+    Trigger method gets passed with the stored value as first positional parameter.
+If there is also a `filter` defined for the attribute then trigger receives the value returned by the filter, not the initial.
+I.e. it always get what's eventually stored in the attribute.
+It also receives the same named parameters as `filter` method: `attribute`, `builder`, `old-value`.

   * *`alias`, `aliases`, `init-arg`, `init-args`*